Peter-St/Android-UVC-Camera/README.md

-Since Android 9 Google Usb Devices needs several other permissions to run and at least the SdkVersion 30 to run sucessfully --> https://issuetracker.google.com/issues/145082934
+Since Android 9 Usb Cameras on Android needs several other permissions and at least the SdkVersion 30 to run sucessfully --> https://issuetracker.google.com/issues/145082934